-Building a successful Maker program in a school or institution can be a difficult process.
-Our team of Maker Educators have experience establishing programs from the ground up in an International School and supporting hundreds of educators around the world to plan, integrate, build and sustain Maker Learning programs that are unique to their context and needs.
+Building a successful Maker program in a school or institution can be a complex process.
+We have experience establishing programs from the ground up at International Schools and supporting hundreds of educators around the world to plan, integrate, build and sustain Maker Learning programs that are unique to their context and needs.

 The Maker Academy offers professional learning programs and micro-credentials for classroom teachers, learning specialists, and leaders that want to learn how to establish Making as a powerful philosophy, pedagogy, and practice in their classrooms, schools or institutions.

 Our programs are learner-centered— learning activities, materials, and content are personalized and differentiated based on the participants in the room.
 They are the most important people in the room.

 Our programs empower educators to find the creative confidence in themselves and provide successful strategies to integrate Making into ANY Subject.

 We work with leadership to strategically plan and support the evolution of their Maker Programs based on the school or institution's own needs, goals, and context.

 Testimonials and feedback from participants of our programs